fastlane/docs/docs/actions/appetize.md

 # appetize

-Upload your app to Appetize.io to stream it in the browser
+Upload your app to [Appetize.io](https://appetize.io/) to stream it in browser